BenConfig/room-homepage/README.md

 The navbar proved to be a difficult component of the page, but I think this is because I discovered issues I had not noticed before, to do with focus and keyboard navigation.

 When the menu is closed I didn't want the user to be able to tab to the links that aren't currently visible.
-I added this JavaScript code which basically says "when the navbar is closed, if the first link receives focus, change the focus to the first slider button; or if the last link receives focus, change the focus to the hamburger button".
+I added this JavaScript code which basically says "when the navbar is closed, if the first link receives focus, change the focus to the first slide button; or if the last link receives focus, change the focus to the hamburger button".
 This will only happen when the navbar is closed since it checks to see if the element doesn't have a `transform` value:
 ```js
 /* Skip 'focus' on nav-links while they are hidden from view */
 NAV_LINKS[0].addEventListener('focus', () => {